zht8506/QMVOS/README.md

 <img src="resources/overview.png">

+The code of our SIM and QCIM please refer to model/QMVOS_trainer.py.

 ## :open_file_folder: Result and Weight
 Our QMVOS can bring significant improvements to memory-based SVOS method and achieve competitive performance on standard SVOS bench- marks.